MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 ## Parameters

 * *TableName* - External table name.
 Must follow the rules for [entity names](../query/schema-entities/entity-names.md).
 An external table can't have the same name as a regular table in the same database.
 * *SqlTableName* - The name of the SQL table.
 Not including the database name (example: "MySqlTable" and not "db1.MySqlTable").
+If the name of the table contains a "." you are able to use the ['Name.of.the.table'] notation
 * *SqlServerConnectionString* - The connection string to the SQL Server.
 See the supported [SQL authentication methods](../api/connection-strings/sql-authentication-methods.md).

 > [!NOTE]